ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 {: #authhostwin}

 Before you start, make sure that the host that is accessing the {{site.data.keyword.blockstorageshort}} volume was authorized.

+If multiple hosts mount the same {{site.data.keyword.blockstorageshort}} volume without being cooperatively managed, your data is at risk for corruption.
+Volume corruption can occur if changes are made to the volume by multiple hosts at the same time.
+You need a cluster-aware, shared-disk file system to prevent data loss such as Microsoft&reg; Cluster Shared Volumes (CSV), Red Hat Global File System (GFS2), VMware&reg; VMFS, and others.
+For more information, see your host's OS Documentation.
+{: attention}

+It's best to run storage traffic on a VLAN, which bypasses the firewall.
+Running storage traffic through software firewalls increases latency and adversely affects storage performance.
+For more information about routing storage traffic to its own VLAN interface, see the [FAQs](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#howtoisolatedstorage).
+{: important}

 ### Authorizing the host in the UI
 {: #authhostwinUI}